InterCaribbean Airways: History

+In November 2013, it was rebranded InterCaribbean Airways.
 By June 2019, InterCaribbean Airways added the Embraer ERJ-145 regional jet aircraft to its fleet.

-In addition to the ERJ-145 regional jets, the airline currently [as of when?] operates Embraer EMB 120 Brasilia propjets, in addition to one Embraer EMB 120 aircraft, as well as a De Havilland Canada DHC-6 Twin Otter turboprop aircraft.
+In addition to the Embraer ERJ-145, the airline currently operates Embraer EMB 120s, as well as two De Havilland Canada DHC-6 Twin Otters.
 InterCaribbean also previously operated the Britten-Norman BN-2A Islander twin prop aircraft.
 The Twin Otter aircraft joined the fleet in December 2015, while the Britten-Norman Islander aircraft has been retired.

 In 2022, InterCaribbean Airways gained operational rights in Jamaica as a non-Jamaican airline to operate domestic flights between the island's main airports, Kingston and Montego Bay.

 In February 2023, InterCaribbean announced it would start flying from St. Kitts to Barbados' Grantley Adams International Airport.